miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 )
 ```

-Grok 3: Thanks for the curated drop!
+**Grok 3**: Thanks for the curated drop!
 This gives me a solid starting point to grok your setup, and I’m already seeing how your database schema shapes the app’s behavior—definitely living up to the adage.
 I’ll dive into the MiniDataAPI table definitions, the role of `DictLikeDB` (aka the state table), and the pipeline table, focusing on how they tie into your workflow system.
 I’ll also address the friction you mentioned earlier (step definitions, routing, and the `BaseFlow` complexity) as we go, keeping things incremental to avoid any morale-crushing refactors.

 ---